 We’ve sifted through the centuries of Hollywood work to unearth the 20 best mafia movies of all time.
 Rather than ruffle too many feathers, we’ve presented them alphabetically – as all 20 should be on your watch queue.

 A Bronx Tale

-A Bronx Tale blends traditional gangster film tropes with a a rock-solid coming-of-age backbone which speaks not only to the growing pains of getting older, but also issues relating to love, race, duty and heroic influences.
+A Bronx Tale blends traditional gangster film tropes with a rock-solid coming-of-age backbone which speaks not only to the growing pains of getting older, but also issues relating to love, race, duty, and heroic influences.

 For as wonderful of a film as Martin Scorsese’s Goodfellas was, A Bronx Tale is a shining example of how the film could have possibly played out if the director had decided to focus the entire film on Henry Hill’s youth.